asham28/bamazon/README.md

 # Bamazon App

 Bamazon is an Amazon-like storefront.
 The app will take in orders from customers and deplete stock from the store's inventory.
-It can also view and add invetory.
+It can also view and add inventory.

 ## Installs